Programs

 ARCH 4101 Design VII/ARCH 2102 Design VIII (6 credits)

-The core studio focuses on design and development of complex architectural projects situated in urban contexts and developed with regard to program, site, building, and representation.
+The core studio focuses on the design and development of complex architectural projects situated in urban contexts and developed with regard to program, site, building, and representation.

 Studio is complemented by electives for a total of 15–17 credits.

-• Fine Arts (fall semester)
+Fine Arts (fall semester)

 The Fine Arts semester curriculum draws upon Rome's extensive historical and cultural resources.
-Students receive individual instruction flexible enough to accommodate personal artistic practices and can work in a variety of media, including painting, photography, collage, performance installation, sculpture, drawing, and book art.
-Prominent international artists lecture, critique, and host students at their studios, while an extensive and varied field trip program balances historic collections with modern and contemporary art.
+Students receive individual instruction that is flexible enough to accommodate personal artistic practices and can work in a variety of media, including painting, photography, collage, performance installation, sculpture, drawing, and book art.
+Prominent international artists lecture, critique, and host students at their studios, while an extensive and varied field trip program balances historical collections with modern and contemporary art.
 Students may also enroll in art history, architecture history, contemporary art, and Italian language classes.
 To the extent that internships are allowed, opportunities may be available in galleries, museums, arts organizations, or artist studios.

-Students who are accomplished in studio art and have completed a comparable amount of work from their home institution, of equal rigor and quality as compared to Cornell B.F.A. students may apply.
+Students who are accomplished in studio art and have completed a comparable amount of work from their home institution of equal rigor and quality as compared to Cornell B.F.A. students may apply.
 Applicants must demonstrate both ability and fit for the program in a portfolio of visual work.

 Required Classes